Ganges Delta: Geography and topography

 The Ganges Delta has the shape of a triangle and is considered to be "arcuate" (arc-shaped).
 It covers more than 105000 km2 and lies mostly in Bangladesh and India, with rivers from Bhutan, Tibet, and Nepal draining into it from the north.
 67% of the delta is inside Bangladesh and only 33% belongs to West Bengal.
-Most of the delta is composed of alluvial soils made up by small sediment particles that finally settle down as river currents slowdown in the estuary.
+Most of the delta is composed of alluvial soils made up of small sediment particles that finally settle down as river currents slow in the estuary.
 Rivers carry these fine particles with them, even from their sources at glaciers as fluvio-glacial.
 Red and red-yellow laterite soils are found as one heads farther east.
-The soil has large amounts of minerals and nutrients, which is good for agriculture.
+The soil has large amounts of minerals and nutrients, which are good for agriculture.

 It is composed of a labyrinth of channels, swamps, lakes, and flood plain sediments (chars).
 The Gorai-Madhumati River, one of the distributaries of the Ganges, divides the Ganges Delta into two parts: the geologically young, active, eastern delta, and the older, less active, western delta.

 Population

-Around 273.6 million (173.6) million Bangladesh and 100 million West Bengal, India) people live on the delta, despite risks from floods caused by monsoons, heavy run-off from the melting snows of the Himalayas, and North Indian Ocean tropical cyclones.
-A large part of the nation of Bangladesh lies in the Ganges Delta; many of the country's people depend on the delta for survival.
+Around 273.6 million (173.6 million Bangladesh and 100 million West Bengal, India) people live on the delta, despite risks from floods caused by monsoons, heavy run-off from the melting snows of the Himalayas, and North Indian Ocean tropical cyclones.
+80% of the nation of Bangladesh lies in the Ganges Delta; many of the country's people depend on the delta for survival.

 It is believed that upwards of 300 million people are supported by the Ganges Delta; approximately 400 million people live in the Ganges River Basin, making it the most populous river basin in the world.
 Most of the Ganges Delta has a population density greater than 200/km^{2} (520 people per square mile), making it one of the most densely populated regions in the world.